bitsofcotton/p2/README.md

 # Integer calculation jamming from single to multiple to single funciton.
 If our calculator is being jammed from some existence, we cannot avoid them at all if the jammer seriously jame out us.
 This is in theoretical if we cannot fix such s2m2s calculation glitch.

+# Plenty of the room
+There's a plenty of the room to transpile p.cc into many of the compiler/interpreter code and run on them parallel.
+This causes some of the infection to be difficult to trick but if only the pipe/prng is infected condition, this doesn't work well.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU